movies-albrains/.github/docs/architecture_document.md

 - Display all movies using pagination
 - Display catalog base on recommendations (favourites genders, rates ...)
 - Search in the movie catalog
-- Each user can suggest the addition of new movie
+- Each user can suggest the addition of new movies
-- Each user can rate a film after borrowing, and add some comments
+- Each user can rate a movie after returning, and add some comments
 - borrowing and return a movie
-- Type of users: visitor, borrower,admin
 - Admin user can add a new movie
 - Build analytics base on movie and users
 - The borrowing price depends on borrowing duration